Energy in Kazakhstan: Oil

 The leading oil industry is state-owned oil company KazMunayGas.
 The landmark foreign investment in Kazakh oil industry is the TengizChevroil joint venture, owned 50% by ChevronTexaco, 25% by ExxonMobil, 20% by the Government of Kazakhstan, and 5% by Lukarco of Russia.
 The Karachaganak natural gas and gas condensate field is being developed by BG, Agip, ChevronTexaco, and Lukoil.
 Also Chinese, Indian and Korean oil companies are involved in the Kazakhstan's oil industry.

 Kazakhstan has three oil refineries: in Pavlodar, in Atyrau, and in Shymkent.
 Pavlodar and Shymkent refineries process West Siberian crude oil, which is imported through the Omsk (Russia) - Pavlodar (Kazakhstan) - Shymkent - Türkmenabat (Turkmenistan) pipeline.

+Recent developments

+The Kazakhstan 2022 review by the International Energy Agency (IEA) warned that overreliance on oil routes poses short-term risks amid regional instability and sanctions against Russia.
+Export disruptions in recent years highlighted the need for diversifying oil transit options to ensure economic stability.

+In April 2025, President Kassym-Jomart Tokayev met with Chevron CEO Michael Wirth to mark the completion of the Tengiz field expansion.
+They discussed deepening long-term cooperation, boosting local participation, and advancing projects like a 4.5 bcm/year gas processing plant at Karachaganak and a major polyethylene complex.
+These efforts aim to increase domestic value-added production and reduce dependency on crude exports alone.

+The IEA also emphasized pricing reforms in Kazakhstan’s gas sector, where regulated low prices discourage producers from selling domestically.
+Instead, gas is often re-injected to boost oil output for export.
+Pricing reform could support diversification and reduce coal reliance.

+Kazakhstan is also leveraging its uranium sector to support clean energy goals.
+In April 2025, Kazatomprom signed a long-term deal with ČEZ to supply uranium to the Temelín nuclear power plant, covering up to one-third of its needs over seven years.
+This agreement strengthens Kazakhstan’s position in the European energy market and supports its clean energy transition.